TMu42/web-build/README.md

                       produce one or more output files (see syntax below).

     OUTPUT_FILE   -   the file to write output to.

+## File Types

+### Blueprint

+A blueprint or project outline, listing one or more other files and defining how they should be handled and where output should be written.
+Blueprints may invoke other blueprints, define the outputs for templates, parametrics and fragments.
+Blueprints are essentially build scripts which define all the web-build operations needed to build a project (or part thereof) from small, managable chunks.

+### Template

+A template for a single file, containing direct plain text to output and invocations to substitute the parsed contents of other web-build files.
+Templates may invoke and insert other templates as well as fragments and parametrics.
+Templates are essentially a markup outline of a particular file.

+### Fragment

+A reusable chunk of literal, plain text content.
+Fragments are used to define small chunks of code which can be substituted verbatim into multiple template files.
+Fragments are essentially literal macros which can be invoked by other files.

+### Parametric

 ## Template File Syntax

 Any plaintext file could be a valid template file - as long as it commences